What is a Karyotype and Why is It Important?

 KnowYourDNA is reader-supported.
 This means we may receive a commission when you buy something from one of the links on this page.

-A karyotype is a form of chromosome testing that provides a snapshot of your complete set of chromosomes, the structures in a cell nucleus that contain DNA.1
+A karyotype is a form of chromosome testing that provides a snapshot of your complete set of chromosomes, the structures in a cell nucleus that contain DNA.

-Geneticists may use it to detect irregularities in either structure or your chromosome count (missing or excessive chromosomes).
+Geneticists often use it to detect irregularities in the structure or amount of your chromosomes (missing or excessive chromosomes).

-Karyotyping is the process of isolating your pairs of chromosomes from a cell and then arranging them in numerical order from largest to smallest.2
+Karyotyping is the process of isolating your pairs of chromosomes from a cell and then arranging them in numerical order from largest to smallest.

 Know Your DNA Reviews